 What is an employee development plan?

-Also referred to as an “employee growth plan,” an employee development plan (EDP) is a means to support employees in advancing their skill sets for improved performance in their current positions.
+Also referred to as an “employee growth plan” or “employee success plan,” an employee development plan (EDP) is a means to support employees in advancing their skill sets for improved performance in their current positions.
 This process also helps to prepare them to take on new roles and responsibilities within the organization.

 An employee development plan may involve any number of different techniques.
 Many companies implement leadership training, skill-building activities, structured reviews and so on.
 It’s important to acknowledge that your employees are individuals, and will have different learning styles and goals.
 With this in mind, you should avoid taking a one-size-fits-all approach.
 Instead, use a variety of talent development techniques to help your diverse employee base learn and grow in ways that benefit them personally, as much as for your organization.